Thank you for subscribing

 Tesselaar Tulip Festival

-Tesselaar also hosts the Kabloom festival in autumn, with fields of snapdragons, cleomes, salvias and marigolds instead of tulips.
+In autumn, the Tesselaar Tulip Farm hosts Kabloom, celebrating seasonal flowers snapdragons, cleomes, salvias and marigolds instead of tulips: a different but equally vibrant experience.
 This festival also features family-friendly activities.

-Get ready to hop on board the most magical steam train ride when Puffing Billy Railway’s Train of Lights returns in 2025.
-The historic steam engine is transformed into a spectacle with a rainbow of neon lights that give it an other-worldly glow as it transports passengers from Lakeside to Gembrook.
+Get ready to hop on board the most magical steam train ride when Puffing Billy Train of Lights returns in winter.
+The historic steam engine transforms into a spectacle, with a rainbow of neon lights that give it an otherworldly glow as it transports passengers from Lakeside to Gembrook.
 On arrival at Gembrook, guests are met with open fires, hot chocolate, live music and other wintery delights as part of the 2.5-hour journey.

 Best picnic spots in the Dandenong Ranges